ThePirateWhoSmellsOfSunflowers/ldap3/README.rst

     * https://github.com/cannatag/ldap3/pull/1158: Fix up LDIF_LINE_LENGTH
     * https://github.com/cannatag/ldap3/pull/1171: Fix parsing of objectGUIDs containing the byte 5C

+This version no longer requires the installation of gssapi/winkerberos dependencies by default, if you want them, use `pip install ldap3-bleeding-edge[kerberos]` or `pip install ".[kerberos]"`.

 A more pythonic LDAP
 --------------------